spandana2615/Sudoku_Game/README.md

 # Sudoku_Game
-I developed this code using Python.
+I developed this code using Python-Django.